ivorionn/DSA210-TopMovies/README.md

 # DSA210-TopMovies
 # Top Movies

-# Project Idea

 ## Description
-In this project, I will collect and analyze data from IMDB(From Kaggle) and TMDB.
-I will enrich the research by collecting extra data, such as the time i spend in nature or the time i spend in social media.
-## Purpose
-I was curious about how properties of the movies, such as the ratings, revenue, etc..
+In this project I will merge data from IMDb (Top 5000 list on Kaggle) with the budget and revenues of the movies found in TMDB(with the help of tmbdabi) to discover which measurable factors (budget, length, release year, etc.) influence audience ratings, revenues etc.

 # Description Of Datasets
 ## Main Dataset (IMDB)
 This is our main dataset containing information about the top 5000 movies in IMDB.